bright/new-www/content/blog/ios-developer-who-loves-to-build-apps-users-rely-on-artur.md

 ## I know you are going to the Manchester United vs. Liverpool game in April 2024.
 What is the score going to be? 😉

 I’d say it is going to be 3-1 for Manchester United.
-At least I hope so. :D We’re about to find out. 😉
+At least I hope so. 😀 We’re about to find out. 😉

 <div class="image"><img src="/images/artur_football.png" alt="Artur during Manchester United stadium tour" title="Artur during Manchester United stadium tour"  /> </div>